Do Humans Trust Advice More if it Comes from AI? An Analysis of Human-AI Interactions: Study Design

-\paragraph{Tasks} We provide an overview of the datasets we use for our experiments in Table~\ref{tbl:datasets_summary} and a summary of our participant demographics in Table~\ref{tbl:datasets_participant_summary}.
+We provide an overview of the datasets we use for our experiments in Table~\ref{tbl:datasets_summary}.
 The socioeconomic score and education level are provided by the crowdsource platform we use for running our experiment (Prolific \cite{prolific}).
-More details on these values are provided in the Appendix.
 For each experiment, every participant completes all tasks from a given dataset twice -- before and after receiving advice.
 More details about each dataset are given below.
 In Figure~\ref{fig:tasks}, we show sample tasks from each dataset.
 These were the examples shown to participants in the instructions and were selected to be easier than the tasks we use in our experiments.
 The tasks were designed to cover diverse data modalities (visual, text and tabular) as well as sufficiently challenging so that participants can benefit from advice.

 \paragraph{Art dataset (Image)} This dataset contains images of paintings from 4 art periods: Renaissance, Baroque, Romanticism, and Modern Art.
 The dataset contains 8 paintings from each time period.
 Participants were asked to determine the art period a painting is from given a binary choice.
 The incorrect label was selected to be from adjacent time periods to increase task difficulty (e.g., if Romanticism is the correct label, then the alternate choice would be Baroque or Modern Art; this choice was fixed for all participants).
 An example task is shown in Figure~\ref{fig:tasks}a.